f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/03-Message.md

        . fromByteString @BuyNameMessage
 ~~~

 As `protobuf` is a schemaless format, parsing is sometimes ambiguous if two types are the same up to field names, or one is a subset of the other.
-For this reason we use the type class `HasTypedMessage`
+For this reason we use the type class `HasMessageType`

 ~~~ haskell ignore
 class HasMessageType msg where